Bandaranaike–Chelvanayakam Pact: March to Kandy

 In September 1957, Jayawardene announced a 72-mile march from Colombo to the central city of Kandy in opposition to the pact.
 He declared that at the end of the march, he would pray against the agreement at the sacred Buddhist shrine the Temple of the Tooth, and invoke the blessings of the gods against the agreement.
 The proposed march was banned by the government, which cited fears of violence, but the ban was ignored by the UNP.

-The march began on October 4, 1957, with Jayawardene and Dudley Senanayake and the head of the procession.
+The march began on October 4, 1957, with Jayawardene at the head of the procession.
 At Grandpass junction in Colombo, the march was pelted with stones by supporters of the SLFP.
 Opposition to the march intensified further as it passed Kelaniya, and S. D. Bandaranaike, nephew of Prime Minister Bandaranaike, squatted in the middle of the road with his supporters to stop the march at Imbulgoda, in Gampaha.
 As a result, the UNP was forced to give up the march, and they proceeded to Kandy by vehicle, where they declared they would oppose the setting up of regional councils.

 Continuing ethnic tensions

 As opposition to the agreement was growing, other factors were causing increased tensions between the two communities.
 In March 1958, the government introduced legislation to place the Sinhala sri character on the number plates of all state vehicles in the country.
 This was strongly opposed by Tamil people, and the Federal Party organized an “anti-sri” campaign.
 Participants in the campaign went around the north of the country applying tar on the sri character on vehicles they came across.
-This was met with anger amongst the Sinhalese community, who painted over Tamil characters in signs around the south of the country.
+This was met with anger amongst the Sinhalese community.
+Sinhalese gangs subsequently painted over Tamil characters in signs around the south of the country.